 If you're a skilled player, you may want to adjust the velocity sensitivity of your Virtual Pianist.
 You'll find the Dynamics control under the Master Tab menu.
-For the dynamic range of a real grand piano, turn it up fully.
+For the full dynamic range, leave the knob at the maximum value.
 As you decrease it, there will be less dynamic range giving it a more artificial but powerful feel.